unicef/publicgoods-toolkit/procurement.md

 both enforce standards and also shape the process and lead by example.
 It also puts it in a good position to play a role as advocate for an agency in evaluating contractor decisions and proposals.
-Ultimately, learning by example is how well-functioning open source projects set norms, and as project development finds its rhythm, one can also expect less-experienced open source vendors to learn from the others.
+Ultimately, learning by example is how well-functioning open-source projects set norms, and as project development finds its rhythm, one can also expect less-experienced open-source vendors to learn from the others.

 ## Staffing